 Pursuant to Section 1.8 of the Rules and Process for Submitting Applications for the Small ZREC Tariff, all Applications in the standby queue will expire on the date when the results of each Company’s next final RFP for the Medium category are filed as a Procurement Plan with PURA (i.e. the “Close of Small ZREC” date in the chart above).

-Eversource opened the Year 5 Small ZREC Tariff Program on Wednesday, February 15, 2017 at 1 p.m.
-Therefore, the two-week window (as described in the posted Rules and Process for Submitting Applications for the Small ZREC Tariff) closed at 1 p.m.
-Eastern on Wednesday, March 1, 2017.
+Eversource will open the Year 6 Small ZREC Tariff Program on Tuesday, March 6, 2018 at 1 p.m.
+Eastern.
+Therefore, the two-week window (as described in the posted Rules & Process for Submitting Applications for the Small ZREC Tariff) will close at 1 p.m.
+Eastern on Tuesday, March 20, 2018.

 Additional Applications In Subsequent Funding Periods